25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Queue.md

 ## Double Ended Queue (Deque)

-Deque or Double Ended Queue is a type of queue in which insertion and removal of elements can either be performed from the front or the rear.
+Deque or Double Ended Queue is a type of queue in which insertion and removal of elements can either be performed from the front or the rear

 - It **strictly doesn't follow FIFO**.
 FIFO can be used
 - **Both front and rear** can be **used for insertion and deletion**